-There are a number of ways you can get involved, from volunteering with one of our student-led projects, giving an hour of your time with our one-off opportunities, volunteering for your college charity partner or volunteering with our careers and placements team.
+There are a number of ways you can get involved, from volunteering with one of our student-led projects, giving an hour of your time with our one-off opportunities, volunteering for your college charity partner or volunteering within schools or the community with Careers and Placements.

-Search through our projects below, and follow the page links to find out more about what the projects offer, and how to get involved.
+Search the projects below and follow the page links to find out more about what they offer and how to get involved.

 Start your own Project